-(b) This column represents gains and losses on investments, as well as dividends on ordinary shares or ordinary share equivalents.
-The earnings or losses reported in this column are not included in the Summary Compensation Table.
+- (b) This column represents gains and losses on investments, as well as dividends on ordinary shares or ordinary share equivalents.
+The earnings or losses reported in this column are not included in the Summary Compensation Table. - (c) This column includes the amounts reflected in the table below which are also reported in the Summary Compensation Table this year or have been reported in the Summary Compensation Table in any prior year.